Course Details

 • Engage in meaningful reflection to identify, interpret, improve and evaluate personal, cultural, and professional competencies to guide their career.

 Each module will run in five-week blocks.
-During the first three weeks, students will work individually on case studies and will receive a series of self-directed learning lessons that will cover the content areas of the module.
-Students will be required to answer a series of multiple-choice questions based on each lecture and case study.
-Students will also be required to attend an on-campus tutorial session scheduled every Friday during the first three weeks of each module.
-On the fourth week of the module, students will engage with each other and tutors in workshops and group assignments on-campus.
-Week five will be dedicated to individual projects where students will have the opportunity to demonstrate their capabilities in applying the knowledge and skills they acquired throughout the module.
+During the first three weeks, students will work individually on case studies and attend in person lectures on campus over 3 days every week.
+Students will be required to complete an on-campus assessment based on lectures and case studies referred to during each module.
+This assessment will take place on the Friday of week 3 during modules 1-5.
+On the fourth week of modules 1-5, students will engage with each other and tutors and will participate in group assignments on campus over 3 days.
+Week five will be dedicated to individual projects where students will have the opportunity to demonstrate their capabilities in applying the knowledge and skills they acquired throughout the module whilst attending on campus and in person lectures over 3 days of that week.

 The practicum module is an 8-week competency-based, planned, supervised, and evaluated practical experience.
 This module introduces the students to the real-world practice of public health, as a way to translate the competencies acquired during the MSc in Public Health into action to gain professional experience.